Go on to Part Five

 in a radio program called “English Musicians” on the University of Denver’s

-college radio station KCFR, the station where Pollack had gained his early
+college radio station KCFR, the station where Pollack had gained his early experiences

-other stations, as well.
-It’s evident from listening to the tapes that one of his
+evident from listening to the tapes that one of his interviews with members of

-interviews with members of Giant was conducted immediately after returning from
+Giant was conducted immediately after returning from Belgium, placing it in

-However, he had already interviewed Ray and Derek at least once before,
+interviewed Ray and Derek at least once before, the tape of that interview

-the tape of that interview having been advertised for radio syndication in a
+having been advertised for radio syndication in a March 1974 issue of Walrus!

-Whatever the case, all of Pollack’s original Gentle Giant interview
+magazine.
+Whatever the case, all of

-cassette tapes had lain dormant and unheard since the 1970’s, but they finally
+unheard since the 1970’s, but they finally surfaced again when the band

-surfaced again when the band themselves released excerpts online in 2021.
+themselves released excerpts online in 2021.

 Giant